 Victims and plaintiffs’ lawyers are demanding more than $10 billion to settle cancer claims, and compensation regarding sickened consumers yet to be diagnosed with illness is a contention among mediators.
 With large verdicts already returned in favor of plaintiffs, Bayer is feeling pressure to settle before another huge case turns against the company.
 A Bayer mediator, however, has told Reuters that the report about an impending settlement is nothing but hearsay.

-Joe Lyon is a Toxic Tort Attorney and Product Liability Lawyer reviewing Roundup settlement and Monsanto lawsuits on behalf of injured plaintiffs diagnosed with leukemia and non-Hodgkin lymphoma.
+Joe Lyon is an Ohio Toxic Tort Attorney and Cincinnati Product Liability Lawyer reviewing Ohio Roundup settlements and Cincinnati Roundup exposure lawsuits on behalf of injured plaintiffs diagnosed with leukemia and non-Hodgkin lymphoma.

 Roundup has been a target for lawsuits since 2015 when the International Agency for Research on Cancer (IARC), released a report linking glyphosate to cancer.
 The IARC, a wing of the World Health Organization (WHO), designates glyphosate as a possible carcinogen.
 Thousands of consumers exposed to Roundup weedkilling products have been diagnosed with non-Hodgkin lymphoma and have filed lawsuits against Bayer.